GABRIEL RECCHIA

 • Developed coding scheme for speech acts and coded videos of tutor-student interactions in Transana

-Proficient with algorithms, software packages and resources frequently used in semantic modeling, including NLTK, WordNet, LSA, HAL, BEAGLE, random indexing, etc.
+Substantial experience with algorithms, packages and resources for computational language analysis including NLTK, word2vec, scikit-learn, WordNet, Latent Semantic Analysis, random indexing, etc.